 Assoc.
 Prof. (Griffith Uni), PhD Econ, B.Ec (Hons), AGIA, ACIS, GAICD.

-At AGL, Tim leads the company's public policy advocacy and AGL’s sustainability and ESG strategy.
-In 2015/16, Tim led the development AGL's Affordability Initiative, AGL's revised Greenhouse Gas Policy and Strategy and the Powering Australian Renewables Fund (PARF) concept.
+Executive General Manager Economic Analysis at AEMC, Tim was previously Chief Economist at AGL, leading the company's public policy advocacy and sustainability and ESG strategy.
+In 2015/16, Tim led the development AGL's Affordability Initiative, revised Greenhouse Gas Policy and Strategy and the Powering Australian Renewables Fund (PARF) concept.
 He is a Director of PARF and a member of the Westpac Stakeholder Advisory Council and the Grattan Institute Energy Reference Group.

 Tony Wood has led the Grattan Institute’s Energy Program since mid-2011.
 Since then he and his team have delivered sixteen major reports on energy and climate change and he has developed a strong profile with governments and industry, and is a regular contributor in major media on key energy issues.